Why Knowing What Helps Still Doesn’t Mean You Can Do It

 ADHD Burnout Isn’t Always About Shutting Down

 ADHD burnout does not always appear as a dramatic shutdown.
-For many neurodivergent people it develops gradually as the nervous system carries more stimulation and pressure than it can sustain.
 Learning to recognize the early signals can help prevent deeper exhaustion.

 When You’re Neurodivergent, Healing Is a Full-Time Job